Glossary

 Validator

-A device running both an Entropy chain node, and a threshold signing server.
+A device running both an _Entropy chain node_and a threshold signing server.